straw-hat-team/adr/src/adrs/4761776210/README.md

 platform guess about tenant org charts, and it keeps the platform's interpretation surface minimal and provable.

+**Definition, first: a container is a named place in the tenant's tree, not a thing.** Resources point at a place (`container: "cont_backend"`), policies attach to a place, people stand at a place through membership.
+Nothing is ever stored "inside" one: containment is by reference, and "what is in this container?" is a query over resources that point at it, the same way a tag works.
+The word is kept because the industry calls these folders, OUs, and management groups; the mechanics are a tag with a tree.

-The model, reduced to what the mechanism actually needs: **there is no container entity at all**.
+Given that, the model reduces to what the mechanism actually needs:
+**there is no container entity at all**.
 A container is an id that appears in its tenant's hierarchy, and the hierarchy is the entity:

 ```
 Hierarchy (one per tenant, event-sourced):